What Types of Participants Are We Looking for?

 - Sample Work (EJI only): A submitted or published article or project you believe is your best work.

 - Letter of Recommendation: One letter from a professor, dean, academic advisor, current/past employer or internship supervisor which must be sent through the online application system, via fax or email using the contact information provided.

-- Official Transcript(s) (TFAS Asia only): The official transcript from your most recent university attended may be uploaded in the online application, emailed, mailed in a sealed envelope or faxed/emailed directly from the home university’s registrar using the contact information below.
-This includes community colleges or study abroad experiences.
+- Official Transcript(s) (TFAS Asia only): The official transcript from your most recent university attended may be uploaded in the online application, emailed, mailed in a sealed envelope, or faxed using the contact information below.

 Students wishing to apply for a scholarship MUST do so when submitting their application for admission.

 - Scholarship Statement (250 words or less): “Write a brief statement describing your need for a scholarship.”
 Must be uploaded into the online application system.

 - Optional Personal Financial Materials: Must be uploaded into the online application or sent via fax or mail using the contact information below.